 Skip to Content

 There will be up to 20 full PhD scholarships available for candidates starting their studies in the 2020-21 academic year.
-Applicants currently in the first year of a PhD programme at Queen's may also apply, if they meet the eligibilty requirements (including academic criteria and English language).
+Applicants currently in the first year of a PhD programme at Queen's may also apply, if they meet the eligibility requirements (including academic criteria and English language).

 Founded in 1967 by the Canadian Women’s Club to mark Canada’s centennial, the Canadian Centennial Scholarship Fund (CCSF), has awarded c£1,000,000 in scholarships to some 500 talented Canadians studying postgraduate programmes at over 40 different universities, colleges and conservatories across the UK.
 Recipients are chosen on the basis of academic or artistic excellence and their ability to represent Canada in the UK.